mustafaansarii/mustafaansarii/README.md

 ### Introduction
 Hello!
-I'm Mustafa Ansari, a passionate 4th-semester (B.tech) Computer Science Engineering student specializing in Data Science at Maharishi Markandeshwar (Deemed to be University) in Ambala, India.
-I am driven by a curiosity for unraveling insights from complex datasets.
+I'm Mustafa Ansari, a B.Tech Computer Science Engineering student specializing in Data Science.
+Proficient in Python,Java,SQL,and with a keen interest in machine learning and Java full stac.

-Proficient in Python programming, I excel in the art of data analysis.
-My expertise extends across various aspects, including data cleaning, statistical analysis, and visualization using Matplotlib and Pandas.
-I possess a keen understanding of database management, leveraging SQL for efficient data extraction.
-Additionally, I have a solid grasp of Data Structure techniques, and my knowledge extends to big data technologies such as Hadoop and Spark, enabling me to handle large-scale datasets with efficiency.

 ### Personal Endeavors